-Similarly, a distinction is sometimes^{} made between error, the difference between the estimate and the true value, and the uncertainty, the square root of the variance of the estimate.
+Similarly, a distinction is sometimes\ made between error, the difference between the estimate and the true value, and the uncertainty, the square root of the variance of the estimate.
 Thus accurate means small error and precise means small uncertainty.
 However, the use of the word 'error' to mean uncertainty is deeply ingrained, and we (like most books) will not make the distinction.
 Note that with the above distinction, the accuracy and the error are usually unknown, since the true value is usually unknown.

-So, we wish to estimate θ .
+So, we wish to estimate $\theta$ .
 To do this we need an estimator which is a function of the measurements.

-As stated in chapter 7, a statistic is, by definition, any function of the observations in a sample, $\phi(x_i)$, which does not depend on any of the unknown characteristics of the population (parent p.d.f.).
-An example of a statistic is the sample mean, $\bar{x} = \sum x_i/n$.
+As stated in chapter 7, a statistic is, by definition, any function of the observations in a sample, $\phi(x_i)$ , which does not depend on any of the unknown characteristics of the population (parent p.d.f.).
+An example of a statistic is the sample mean, $\bar{x} = \sum x_i/n$ .
 In other words, if you can calculate it from the data plus known quantities, it is a statistic.

-Since a statistic is calculated from random variables, it is itself a r.v., but an r.v. whose value depends on the particular sample, or set of data.
+Since a statistic is calculated from random variables, it is itself a r.v., but a r.v. whose value depends on the particular sample, or set of data.
 Like all random variables, it is distributed according to some p.d.f.
 Since the value of the statistic depends on the sample, its p.d.f. is sometimes referred to as the sampling distribution or sampling p.d.f. in order to distinguish it from the population or parent p.d.f.

-An estimator is (definition) a statistic, the value of which we will give as our determination of some constant, θ , which is a property of the parent population or parent p.d.f.
+An estimator is (definition) a statistic, the value of which we will give as our determination of some constant, $\theta$ , which is a property of the parent population or parent p.d.f.
 We will generally denote an estimator of a variable by adding a circumflex (^) to the symbol of the variable.
-Thus $\hat{\theta}$ is an estimator of θ .
+Thus $\hat{\theta}$ is an estimator of $\theta$ .

-There are in general numerous estimators that one can construct for any θ .
-Here are several estimators of the mean, μ , of the parent p.d.f., assuming n measurements, x_i :
+There are in general numerous estimators that one can construct for any $\theta$ .
+Here are several estimators of the mean, $\mu$ , of the parent p.d.f., assuming n measurements, $x_i$ :

 1. $\hat{\mu} = \bar{x} = \frac{1}{n} \sum{i=1}^{n} x_i$ The sample mean.
 This is probably the most often used estimator of the mean, but it can be sensitive to mismeasured data.
-2. $\hat{\mu} = \frac{1}{10} \sum{i=1}^{10} x_i$ The sample mean of the first 10 points, ignoring the rest.

-^{}This is recommended by the International Standards Organization31.
+\This is recommended by the International Standards Organization.